ropensci-archive/roweb2/content/blog/2018-08-14-where-to-bird.md

 ```

 Finally we plot the results on the roads we had gotten earlier, although
-we do not recommend staying on the middle of a road to bird!
-We re-add
+we do not recommend staying on the middle of a road to observe birds!
+We
-the points corresponding to the MPI and bird hide after the surface
+re-add the points corresponding to the MPI and bird hide after the
-coloring.
-With `osmplotr`, order matters because layers are added on top
+surface coloring.
+With `osmplotr`, order matters because layers are
-of each other.
-Note that plotting the distances takes a while.
+added on top of each other.
+Note that plotting the distances takes a
+while.

 ``` r
 # colorblind-friendly palette!